khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - do you have any questions regarding your assignment?

 ### tools
-The [tool.md](tool.md) file contains a list of software to use and consider.
+The tools file contains a list of software to use and consider.
 I will introduce them gradually.

 This week I will introduce
 - how we will use GitHub repositories in this module (essential for your assignment) and